A woman with long brown hair wearing a black top smiles at the camera.

 Makeup products (eyeshadows, foundations)

 Mica gives eyeshadows their shimmer.
-It creates a range of effects from not obvious to dramatic.
+It creates a range of effects from subtle to dramatic.
 Foundations with mica give a natural-looking radiance.

 Makeup artists use mica-based products for highlighting.
 These products catch and reflect light.
 This creates the illusion of brighter, more youthful skin.